Boeing 314 Clipper: Boeing’s submission

-After receiving the Pan American request on February 28, 1936, Boeing decided to not submit a proposal, as at the time the company's resources were committed on simultaneous contracts for the United States Army Air Corps.
+After receiving the Pan American request on February 28, 1936, Boeing decided not to submit a proposal.
+At the time, the company's resources were committed on simultaneous contracts for the United States Army Air Corps.
 The deadline had passed when a young Boeing engineer, Wellwood E. Beall, became aware of the Pan American project, and thought that Boeing should consider submitting a bid.

 Beall had just returned to the United States in 1935 from serving as the company's Far Eastern manager with responsibility for selling the company's fighter and transport planes to the Chinese Government.
 During his time in China he had often thought about the design of a large flying boat and he now worked in his spare time on a preliminary design.

 As Pan American had specified the engines and propellers in advance, Beall proposed to use the wing of the cancelled XB-15 bomber, which had already been designed and wind-tunnel tested; this would allow Boeing to confine the design effort to the hull and the flotation stability and tail assemblies.
 To supplement his preliminary design study, his then wife, well-known artist and muralist Jean Cory Beall, produced color paintings of the cabin interiors.
 His proposal was accepted by Boeing management, and he was given permission to request an extension from Pan American, which was granted.